Scafa

 Scafa is a comune and town in the Province of Pescara in the Abruzzo region of Italy.
 It has an exit of the motorway between Pescara and Rome.
-It’s lively center offers the surrounding communities many of the services that a bigger city would provide.
-Examples include a 24 hr Carrefour Market, two self service laundromats and a public pool.
+Its lively center offers the surrounding communities many of the services that a bigger city would provide.
+Examples include a 24 hr Carrefour Market, two self-service laundromats and a public pool.
 The two driving schools and multiple small shops offer a variety of products.
-Nearby the Parco Lavino offers amazing opportunities to connect to nature.
-The amazing high sulfur content of the pools above the historic mill vary in color from deep blue to aquamarine to cloudy pale baby blue.
+Nearby the Parco Lavino offers opportunities to connect to nature.
+The high sulfur content of the pools above the historic mill vary in color from deep blue to aquamarine to cloudy pale baby blue.
 The nearby GlobuliGreen geodome offers a cool comfortable and meditative place to enjoy music, performances, and social connection.